tspindler-cms/tetet-vwv/TeTeT VWV/mods/aircraft/[VWV] EC-121/README.md

 A mod of the EC-121 Warning Star for DCS, thanks to TAZ56, and TeTeT.

 The mod is very basic.
-Liveries for the L-1049 civilian version may come later.
+Liveries for the L-1049 civilian version from CrazyEddie have been added.

 KNOWN ISSUES
 - the plane comes in a little to hot when landing